mortezakowkabi/jcb-persian-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 [00:13:07](https://www.youtube.com/watch?v=o482sK4DxkM&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h13m07s)

 We are going to `var_dump` some values just to the screen when we click save in the UI to see what happened.
 One is the actual `$data` that is available, and the other is this we get the `$input`.
-Check in `files`, to see what we do have there in the input of the application.
+Check-in `files`, to see what we do have there in the input of the application.
 Save these changes then go back to the website and just click save.
 We have got a dump, now if yours does not look like this, it might be because you do not have XD bug installed on your server.

 ### Add Some Formatting